 - Oil for frying

 Update 6/11/2017 If you want to save time, skip shaping the dough into balls.
 You can punch down the dough after the first rise and let it rise again for another hour.
-Then just scoop out by large spoonful and drop directly into hot oil.
-These will be more a free-form looking doughnut, but will taste just as good.
+Then just scoop out by large spoonful and drop directly into the hot oil.
+These will be more a free-form doughnuts, but will taste just as good.

 Can you bake this dough into lofts ,is it the same dough as sweet bread